-Limit immunities of heads of state, ministers, legislators, and other public officials through the empowerment of the appropriate institutions under Article 80 of the Constitution of the Republic of Lebanon.
+Limit immunities of heads of state, ministers, legislators, and other public officials through the empowerment of the appropriate institutions.

 Embellish the framework for easing citizens' access to non-court arbitration procedures, for example, by creating the position of ombudsman to support citizens' pursuit of justice.